phxdev1/phxdev-home/content/posts/configuring-azure-cloud-discovery.md

 thumb_img_path: /images/microsoft-azure-cloud.png
 layout: post
 ---
 I really just need to save this for later, but I'm guessing some of you will have the same issues I have.
 It seems that the ServiceNow documentation is a little out of date when configuring the Azure Cloud Discovery.
-It seems as though the [documentation found here](https://docs.servicenow.com/bundle/istanbul-it-operations-management/page/product/azure-cloud-provisioning/task/t_CollectAzureClientTenantID.html) is referencing some older terms which are now changed.
+It seems as though the [documentation found here](https://docs.servicenow.com/bundle/istanbul-it-operations-management/page/product/azure-cloud-provisioning/task/t_CollectAzureClientTenantID.html) is referencing some older terms which have now changed.
 Client ID is now called Application ID and Tenant ID is called Directory ID.

 I banged my head on this for a while, fixed it, forgot it and then rediscovered it again for one of my clients.
 These are my instructions to configure Azure Cloud Discovery for ServiceNow: